 The third part of digital officer Charlotte Brewer’s series on content sprinting.

 This post was actually written a while ago.
 We planned to release it as part of our series on ‘Content Sprinting’.
-Thelockdown started.
+Then lockdown started.
 Hitting the publish button fell down the list of priorities.

 Continue reading: Content sprinting – part three